royward/optimized-mandelbrot/README.md

 Portions of the speed test need to be build with -ffast-math.
 They have been moved from main_speed_tests.cpp to here.

-## List of files used by the speed test that aren't are made obsolete by faster methods
+## List of files used by the speed test that are are made obsolete by faster methods

 ### Mandelbrot_point_simple.cpp